 Survey bots are a great way to quickly and easily send surveys to your staff and workforce to find out how they feel about certain topics or issues.

 Set a target of completed surveys.
-You can expect at least a 25%-30% completion rate.
-You can expect a 60% open rate of staff who will begin the survey.
+From our experience, you can expect at least a 25%-30% completion rate and 60% open rate of staff who will begin the survey.

 For the vital qualitative comments and personal feedback, leave those questions to the end.
 You will see a drop off rate the moment you ask someone to type in their comments, so best to leave them until last.